 Initially called Dry Diggins, Placerville was later called “Hangtown,” because it was one of the first places where justice was carried out at the end of a rope when outlaws took what they wanted.

 Today a dummy of a man hangs from the second floor, and there is a tree stump hidden in the cellar of the Hangman’s Tree bar, a historic spot on Main Street that marks the spot of many of the town’s hangings.

 Just as it was during the 1800s, the saloon is open for wandering souls to stop in for a drink.
 Visitors can pull up a stool and hear stories of the hangings and ghosts believed to inhabit the authentic old west bar.

-Nearby, situated in the middle of Main Street, is the Placerville Belltower, which played an extremely important role during the Gold Rush.
+Nearby, situated in the middle of Main Street, is the Placerville Belltower, which played a vital role during the Gold Rush.

 Gold Bug Mine

 Close to the heart of downtown, and accessed by its streets, the City of Placerville owns and operates Gold Bug Mine, one of a few gold mines in California that is open to visitors.

 Here visitors can explore a real gold mine with a practical guide or on their own.
 Hard hats required.